Behcet's Syndrome (cont.)

 - What is the treatment of Behçet's syndrome?

-What are symptoms of Behçet's syndrome?
+What is the treatment of Behçet's syndrome?

 Viewers share their comments